 - Adaptation Displacement: Most people today know about Little Nemo because of the NES Game Little Nemo the Dream Master, which was based on the animated movie (not the other way around).
 You'll even be hard pressed to find anyone who has heard of the animated movie, and even fewer people know that the movie was based on a comic strip.
 So the comic strip of Little Nemo in Slumberland suffers from two degrees of adaptation displacement.
 Not to mention that whenever anyone talks about Little Nemo these days, people assume they mean that Pixar movie with the fish.

-- Archive Panic: So the strip ran from 1905 to 1923.
-At roughly 52 pages a year.
-Wow.
-You have some reading to do.
+- Archive Panic: The strip ran weekly from 1905 to 1923.
+That's roughly 52 pages a year.
+Better start reading.

 - Awesome Art: Windsor McCay, despite being self-taught, was an exceptional draftsman.
 The early 20th century newspaper layouts, which allowed for comics to take up full pages (as opposed to now, when they're made small enough to fit in as many ads as possible), meant that his drawings could be properly appreciated.